pedrovereza/pedrovereza.github.io/_posts/en/2015-01-07-hybrid-mobile-apps-ios-make-native-and-web-talk.md

 The implementation above has a potential problem: it's not asynchronous, which means the ``UIWebView`` is frozen until the response comes back.
 It's important to understand that **it's not your web app the freezes, it's the ``UIWebView`` itself.** In some scenarios this can be a big problem, specially if the operation performed on the native app is likely to take some time.

-Fortunately, knowing how to switch messages between native and web is enough to perfom the task asynchronously.
+Fortunately, knowing how to switch messages between native and web is enough to perform the task asynchronously.
 The basic idea is to intercept the request, fire some threads in the background, respond with HTTP code ``202 (Accepted)`` and, when the background thread is done, send the results using javascript events.

 In this scenario, the ``NSURLProtocol`` is responsible for returning a response indicating that the request was accepted and starting the thread that will do the actual work.
-It is this thread responsibilty to then execute the javascript event containing the results or any error that might have happened during the execution.
+It is this thread responsibility to then execute the javascript event containing the results or any error that might have happened during the execution.

 #Wrapping up

 Hybrid mobile apps bring the best of both worlds, but it also comes with new problems to be solved.
-Switching message between completely different layers is fundamental, specially when the native side is not only a ``UIWebView`` wraping the web app.
+Switching message between completely different layers is fundamental, specially when the native side is not only a ``UIWebView`` wrapping the web app.
 Knowing how to make these two layers communicate properly is essential to create robust hybrid mobile applications.

 [nsurlprotocol]: https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSURLProtocol_Class/index.html